Aakash109-hub/Semantic_search/README.md

 Youtube Link: https://youtu.be/SFkHRtp_t6M
-Nice 👍 adding this to GitHub is a smart move.
-Below is a **clean, beginner-friendly README.md** you can directly copy-paste into your repo.

-It explains **what the project is**, **what semantic search is**, and **how your notebook works**, without sounding heavy or academic.

----

 # 📄 Semantic Search in RAG using LangChain (PDF Example)

 This repository demonstrates **how semantic search works in a Retrieval-Augmented Generation (RAG) system** using **LangChain** and a **PDF document**.